eugenegesdisc/gmu-wxc-downscaling-terratorch/README.md

 The following examples show how to run programs from the cloned program directory:

-Make necessary directorys for logs, lighntning logs.
+Make necessary directories for logs, lighntning logs, etc., before running the programs.

-The following example show to prepare training dateset using 10 day data:
+The following example show how to prepare a training dateset using 10 day data:
 ```
 time python -m gmudownscalingterratorch cmd prepdataset --input-times "2020-01-01; 2020-01-10 23:59:59" --root-dir "../exp" --name-of-sample merra10day --download --extract --convert
 ```